mattrude/wp-theme-gus/readme.md

     git clone https://github.com/mattrude/wp-theme-gus.git gus

 ## Support
-If you are having issues using the Gus theme, please file a bug on this projects github [Issues](https://github.com/mattrude/wp-theme-gus/issues) page.
+If you are having issues using the Gus theme, please file a bug by creating a [New Ticket](http://trac.mattrude.com/gus/newticket) on the projects trac site..

 ## License
 Gus is free software; you may redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation (http://www.fsf.org/).